sebivenlo/OAuth2Docker/README.md

 ## Setting up the database

-In order to set up the database run following commands:
+In order to set up the database run following commands after navigating to the project directory:

 Start a couchDB instance:
 ```